 To build Autumn grass, spread 20-25 kg N / ha using protected urea in the last 2 weeks of August when you get the best response in grass growth.
 Matching N application to grass growth optimises the efficiency of N and reduces GHG emissions.

 Every effort should be made to apply nitrogen (N) where required sooner rather than later.
 As we move from August to September to October the response to applied fertiliser N will decline.

 Fertiliser N studies conducted over the last 3 years at four sites in Wexford, Cork, Louth and Mayo within the Agricultural Catchments show the average response to per kilo of N applied during August, September and October were 27kg, 19kg and 10kg respectively (figure 1).

 Response to applied late N fertiliser

-- Earlier applied N results in greater grass growth & more efficient use of each kilo of N
+- Earlier applied N results in greater grass growth and more efficient use of each kilo of N.

-- Apply cattle slurry to meet grass fertiliser demands & empty slurry tanks before winter
+- Apply cattle slurry to meet grass fertiliser demands and empty slurry tanks before winter.

 These reports provide valuable information on your herd and are an important decision support tool for making health decisions on your farm.